 The recommended dosage is one tablespoon of this solution for every 1-2 feet in the height of the plant.
 But you don’t have to worry about overdoing this fertilizer since it breaks down to magnesium once sprinkled.

 Homemade fertilizer made from coffee grounds is super rich in nitrogen and nourishes the soil.
 Just add up to 25% coffee grounds into the soil at the base of your plants.
 Since it increases soil acidity, it’s perfect if you are trying to grow rhodies, magnolias, hydrangeas, and roses.

 Eggshells are incredibly high in calcium which promotes cellular growth in plants.
 If you have ever experienced blossom end rot on your tomatoes, it is a clear indication that your soil is deficient in calcium.

 Crush up used eggshells and bury them underneath the surface of the soil.
 You can also create a spray by boiling 20 eggshells in 1-gallon water for a few minutes and then let the whole thing sit overnight.
 Strain the solution and use it as a spray directly into the soil.

 Banana Peel Fertilizer

-Banana peels are high in potassium, calcium, and phosphorus, and so they are great for fruiting and flowering plants.
+Banana peels are high in potassium, calcium, and phosphorus, so they are great for fruiting and flowering plants.
 But that doesn’t mean you can’t use it for vegetables!
 Just bury a banana peel under the ground at the base of the plants and let it decompose.
-Also consider freezing overripe bananas that you’d have otherwise thrown away, and then bury them next to your plants whenever you need to fertilize.
+Also, consider freezing overripe bananas that you’d have otherwise thrown away, and then bury them next to your plants whenever you need to fertilize.